Tick-tock, tick-tock… the clock doesn’t stop.

 You’ve heard the age-old adage “time is money,” but how do we get more of it?
 Acquiring more time requires more efficiency — which almost always comes at a cost.
 Activities like inventory research and comprehensive pricing strategy development are time-consuming and sometimes require a data scientist.
 Luckily, artificial intelligence (AI) and machine learning can eliminate these mundane daily tasks and produce effective automated processes.

-To solve inventory challenges, for example, AI can be used to automatically generate purchase orders for products whose demand is in a trending cycle.
+To solve inventory challenges, for example, AI can be used to automatically generate purchase orders for products where demand is in a trending cycle.
 Sellers then have the potential to notify the customer when specified items run out of stock.
 AI can build useful reports to highlight high-demand items and produce automated actions.
 In turn, retailers can worry less about investing time in estimating stock or having excess inventory.

 AI and E-Commerce

 Multiple marketplaces are already adhering to these AI strategies.
-Amazon’s AI is impacting third-party (3P) sellers by leveraging tools when consumers search for certain brands.
-EBay’s AI created Image Search and Find It Now.
+Amazon’s AI is impacting third-party (3P) sellers by leveraging tools when consumers search for certain brands. eBay’s AI created Image Search and Find It Now.
 Google’s newly founded Brain Team develops global collaboration for new AI innovations.

 Being able to accurately depict inventory quantity and order handling can also be extremely daunting for sellers.
 However, machine learning, in conjunction with AI, finds patterns in data by making predictions and creating new data that can be responsive to the internal functions of the user’s tool.
 ChannelAdvisor’s Demand Forecaster, which applies machine learning to accurately predict sales on expanding marketplaces, forecasts upcoming seasonal inventory needed to support sales and provides a detailed SKU-level analysis of what to expect during the sales cycle, thus allowing time to pivot product if necessary.
 Clients obtain critical insights into product-level demand, supplying an accurate forecast of future sales and enabling highly profitable, data-driven, tactical inventory decisions.